DianeVail/MathYourWay/README.md

 This is my capstone project for CODE:You.
 This Project was created to help students easily find resources for solving math problems.
 There is a lot of room for growth on this project to include code for calculating perimeter, area, volume and more.
-It utilizes the following resources:
+The goal of the project is to demonstrate a general knowledge of HTML, CSS, and JavaScript.
+This project utilizes the following resources:

  - Numbers API
- - Geogebra
+ - Geogebra API
  - KhanAcademy.com
  - SchoolYourself.com

 This project also includes an app to calculate the hypotenuse of a right triangle.
+Users will input values to calculate the length of the hypotenuse of a right triangle using the Pythagorean Theorem.
+The app tests the input for valid data and outputs an error if necessary.

 **Goals of this Project**

  - Demonstrate my current knowledge of responsive web design
- - Demonstrate my current knowledge of basic JavaScript functionality
+ - Demonstrate my current knowledge of basic HTML, CSS, and JavaScript functionality
  - Demonstrate my current knowledge of incorporating restful APIs

 **Code:YOU Feature Requirements**

 1. Create a function that accepts two or more input parameters and returns a value that is calculated or determined by the inputs.
 2. Retrieve data from a third-party API and use it to display something within your app.
-3. Use a regular expression to validate user input and either prevent the invalid input or inform the user about it (in all cases prevent invalid input from being stored or saved).
+3. Use a regular expression to validate user input and either prevent the invalid input or inform the user about it.

 This projects contains the following pages:
 1. Launch Page with external links